Feed Your Soul with Worship At St. Paul's

-In Person Worship in the Sanctuary
+In Person Worship in the Sanctuary on Sunday

 For those who worship at home, or wherever you may be, our 10:30 AM service is livestreamed each Sunday - visit our Worship at Home page for the video livestream.
 The stream is also recorded and the video remains available for later viewing for about three weeks.

-Please scroll down for details!
+Please scroll down for highlights about upcoming worship opportunities and other details!

 Worship This Month...